kosmolet/react-firebase-shop/README.md

 2. ```npm i -g firebase-tools```
 ```firebase login```
 ```firebase init```
-3. In Project Settings select **Config** and copy JSON Config.
+3. In the Project Settings select **Config** option and copy JSON Config.
-4. Replace firebaseConfig in config/firebase.js file with your config.
+4. Replace firebaseConfig in the *config/firebase.js* file with your config.
 5. Turn on ```Password and email Sign-in method``` in Authentication in Firebase project.
 6. Create a database in Cloud Firestore in Firebase project.
 7. Create [Stripe](https://stripe.com/en-se) account and copy Public and Secret keys.